rpf13/Do-You-Know-It/README.md

 The following arguments describe *why and how* I have choosen to code certain parts the way they are.
 This section should give an explanation to my thinking process and explain the reader some conceptual decisions.

 ### Mobile First Approach
-    add text
+The site has been built in a mobile first approach.
+The goal was to not have to use any media queries but build a fully responsive site.
+This is achieved with various dynamic settings and flexbox.

 ### Challenges during Development

 I faced a big challenge during the initial phase, when creating the html/css part of the main site.
 The initial goal was to build 9 square boxes, wich are inside a container and are evenly aligned using CSS grid.
-However, My ideas and the current knowledge of css grid, did not seem to be enough, because it did not work the way I have wanted.
+However, My ideas and my current knowledge of css grid, did not seem to be enough, because it did not work the way I wanted.

+Since I did not have unlimited time to create this project, I have decided to stop and adjust the scope, living the agile development paradigm.
+I did brainstorm for alternate solutions and found a design, which I liked.

 I quickly came up with another solution, using Flexbox, which I have already studied quite a lot during my first portfolio project.
 With this, I did a refactoring of the whole structure and ended up with a beautiful, simple and clean but completely responsive layout.
-I am happy with the result.
+I am very happy with the result.

 ### Commit messages